ybai3/scMAPA/README.md

 ### Estimate long/short isoforms

 Next we will call DaPars2 developed by Dr. Zheng Xia in the following paper: https://doi.org/10.1038/ncomms6274.
 We modified the original code so that it will output the estimated counts of long and short isoforms for each cluster.
+The modified DaPars2 is a python script Dapars2_Multi_Sample_abd.py.

-Example codes to run this step is provided in run_DaPars2_array.sbatch, the example of required configuration files are also provided.
-Please see chrIDs.txt, config.txt, and mapping_bam_location_with_depth.txt.
-For further detailed information.
+Step3.sh will call the DaPars2 with following input files: chrIDs.txt, config.txt, and mapping_bam_location_with_depth.txt. chrIDs.txt contains the names of chromosomes that user wants to search for APA event.
+Please note that the chromosome names should match with names in BAM files. mapping_bam_location_with_depth.txt contains the number of mapping reads for each split bam.
+This number can be easily calculated by running samtools view -c -F 4 name.bam. config.txt specifies the location of input files.
+We recommend to set Coverage_threshold to 1 and do filtering in our R package as it gives more flexibility.
+For further configure options.
 Please refer to https://hpc.oit.uci.edu/~leil22/DaPars2_Documentation/DaPars2.html

 ## Part 2 Model fitting, APA detection, and identification of cluster-specific 3'UTR dynamics